 Without going into the sports possibilities yet, the Garmin Fenix 5 also shows changes in the clock display.
 In addition to having new faces (and still being compatible with other spheres of Connect IQ or Garmin's Face It application), it also allows you to modify the aesthetics of the same.

-You can choose the hands, the color of the second hand, and the background of the dial, but the most important thing is that we can alter the "complications", as it is called in Android Wear OS.
-There are four data spaces that we can use to display different information on the main screen of the clock, such as the steps taken, minutes of activity, floors climbed, etc.
+You can choose the hands, the color of the second hand, and the background of the dial.
+But what stands out the most is that podemos alter the "complications", as it is called in Android Wear OS.
+There are four data spaces that podemos use to display different information on the main screen of the watch, such as steps taken, minutes of activity, floors climbed, and so on.

 There are new developments in the sensor section.
 Garmin has begun to support sensors Bluetooth in addition to the classics ANT+ he's been using so far.
 Plus the wrist pulsometer is also renewed.
 But since there's a specific section on sensors, it's something I'll talk to you about later.
 Also the wrist pulsometer in its specific section.